BR0kEN-/jTap/README.md

 $('selector').on('tap', handler);
 ```

+## Notes

-**Note**: A noteworthy feature of plugin is a versatility.
-No matter where you are using the "tap" event: on a device with a touch screen or on a desktop computer - the handler will be executed disparately.
+- A noteworthy feature of plugin is a versatility.
+No matter where you use the `tap` event: on a device with a touch screen or on a desktop computer - the handler will be executed disparately.

+- Triggering a click manually (e.g. `$('.selector').trigger('click')`) does not trigger a tap.
+Likewise, triggering a tap does not trigger a click.
+Adapt your code to match the event expected.

 ## Changelog